Courses designed to complement the interests, concerns and lifestyles of the over-50 adult.

 - Personal and intellectual integrity

 C. Common-sense rules of civil discourse should be observed.
 These include tolerance and respect for diverse opinions.
 Instructors should not engage in, nor allow members to engage in, dismissive, hostile or derogatory comments about other viewpoints and speakers.

 Photo and participation disclaimers

-Osher at Mizzou reserves the right to take photographs or videos during the operation of any program and to use them, whether taken by a representative of Osher at Mizzou or by other participants, for promotional purposes.
-By enrolling in an Osher at Mizzou program, participants agree to allow their images to be used in such photography.
-Participants who prefer their images not be used are asked to contact the Osher at Mizzou office at 573-882-8189.
+Osher@Mizzou reserves the right to take photographs or videos during the operation of any program and to use them, whether taken by a representative of Osher@Mizzou or by other participants, for promotional purposes.
+By enrolling in an Osher@Mizzou program, participants agree to allow their images to be used in such photography.
+Participants who prefer their images not be used are asked to contact the Osher@Mizzou office at 573-882-8189.

-Individuals acknowledge and assume any and all risk associated with participation in Osher at Mizzou activities.
+Individuals acknowledge and assume any and all risk associated with participation in Osher@Mizzou activities.
 The University of Missouri makes no representation regarding the appropriateness of any activity for an individual.
-Osher at Mizzou disclaims any and all liability for each individual’s participation in said activities.
+Osher@Mizzou disclaims any and all liability for each individual’s participation in said activities.

 If you register for a course or event that involves physical activity, you are responsible for wearing the proper attire and using the proper equipment (if applicable).
 It is highly recommended you consult your physician before participating in any physical activity.
 OLLI disclaims any and all liability for each individual’s participation in any course that involves physical activity.

 Volunteer instructors are responsible for developing their own course content.
-The information, views and opinions provided by Osher at Mizzou instructors are those of the instructor and do not necessarily reflect the views and opinions of the University of Missouri or the Osher at Mizzou program.
+The information, views and opinions provided by Osher@Mizzou instructors are those of the instructor and do not necessarily reflect the views and opinions of the University of Missouri or the Osher@Mizzou program.